jacobkap/crimebythenumbers/collaboration.Rmd

+# (PART) Project Management {-}

+In the next few chapters we'll cover collaborating with other people (including yourself in the future who, in all likelihood, will forget a lot of the code you wrote), testing your code, and using the version control software Git.

 # Collaboration

 When you are using R for work, or even for personal research, your work often requires collaborating with others.
 These collaborators include your research partners, co-workers, yourself in the future, and even people who never code but would like to understand the work that you are doing (such as a supervisor who doesn't code themselves).
 Collaboration is immensely helpful as it can cut down the work load and make it easier to solve problems by thinking through problems together (and your collaborators may know tricks or shortcuts that you don't).
 However, it also adds a level of complexity to your work as it requires you to write code that other people can quickly and easily understand (so you don't waste their time).
 This chapter discusses some of the best practices for working with collaborators (again, yourself in the future is a collaborator!).
 This is a topic widely discussed in programming books so if you would like more information, please read a book dedicated to this topic.